FAQ

 The immigration office takes the application for extension from the 4 months prior to the expiration(for example, if the expiry date is March 31st, the application is accepted from December 1st of the previous year).
 To align the academic schedule, the immigration office sets expiry date as “March 31st” or “September 30”.
 So, if a student applies for the extension much earlier than the expiry date, the new date would be set as March or September.
 It’s highly recommended to complete it at least 10 days earlier from the expiry date and do it online through the HiKorea website.

 The minimum living expense, which is considered when extending foreign registration, increases every year.
-For 2021, the living expense per month is approx. 820,000won(one person).

 A graduate student who joins a research project in a lab can access one’s income data by logging on the Hometax, which is a Korean government tax system.
 If you feel difficult to check since it’s in Korean, please come to the CIA office with a digital banking certificate.